Heal (Sacred Reich album)

 Heal is the fourth studio album by American thrash metal band Sacred Reich, released February 27, 1996, via Metal Blade Records.
 It is the band's final full-length studio album to feature guitarist Jason Rainey, and was their last one for 23 years, until the release of Awakening in August 2019.

+Album cover

+The album cover is taken from a photograph of a medical contraption by Max Augilera Hellweg, from his book titled The Sacred Heart; depicting a pair of hands dressed in medical gloves holding a machine appearing to be inserted into a human heart.